 Not only does your air conditioner make you comfortable, it’s also crucial for your health through the dog days of summer.
-As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re not able to shop around for a few days.
+As a result, when the cold air suddenly isn’t blowing or your air conditioner won’t turn on at all, you’re not able to call around for a few days.

-When your AC breaks down in the extreme temperatures of the summer, you may not have time to look around for competing quotes or research how much you may have to pay.
-Not knowing how much repairs can cost when the AC service technician shows up can be unnerving, so we’re here to provide a few price ranges on some standard services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your AC breaks down in the extreme temperatures of the summer, you don’t always have time to call around for competing quotes or research how much you may have to pay.
+Not knowing how much repairs can cost when the air conditioning service tech shows up can be unnerving, so we’re here with a few price ranges on some basic services so you won’t be surprised when Service Experts Heating & Air Conditioning comes to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500